About Me

 SSLS/Ph.D.
 '2021

-I received my doctoral degree from James Madison University in the School of Strategic Leadership Department within the College of Business, with a concentration in Postsecondary Analysis and Leadership.
-My research focuses on transfer credits system national and state level; systems leadership, advising process, experiential learning.
-My dissertation was titled "System leadership on seamless of seamless and transparent national-level transfer credit system: A mixed methods study."
-During my Ph.D. degree, I completed an externship with the State Council of Higher Education for Virginia (SCHEV) where I served on the Task Force for Transfer Pathways in Virginia program.
-The Transfer Pathways members were SCHEV and the community college system staff, coordinated the efforts of SCHEV and the community colleges, ensuring affordable, efficient and effective pathways that improve the transfer process in Virginia.
+I earned my doctoral degree from James Madison University in the School of Strategic Leadership Department within the College of Business, with a concentration in Postsecondary Analysis and Leadership.
+My research focuses on national and state-level transfer credit systems, systems leadership, advising processes, and experiential learning.
+My dissertation was titled "System leadership on seamless and transparent national-level transfer credit system: A mixed methods study."
+During my Ph.D. program, I completed an externship with the State Council of Higher Education for Virginia (SCHEV) where I served on the Task Force for Transfer Pathways in Virginia program.
+The Transfer Pathways program involved coordination between SCHEV and the community college system staff to ensure affordable, efficient, and effective pathways that improve the transfer process in Virginia.

 To learn more about the program, please visit the SSLS website.